-Sensitivity: The sensitivity trait measures how objective someone is in a situation and how they rely on empathy when considering what to do in a situation.
+Sensitivity: The sensitivity trait measures how objective someone is in a situation, and how much they rely on empathy when considering what to do in that situation.
 The two values are:

 Objective: An objective person is someone who is concerned about the facts and is not influenced by personal feelings or biases.
 Part of being objective is being fair in your work.
 They try to consider both sides of an argument and avoid making value judgments.
 Being objective makes your work more professional and credible.

 Descriptors: utilitarian, objective, unsentimental, tough-minded, self-reliant, no-nonsense, rough

 Sensitive: People who are sensitive often make decisions on aesthetic and personal values.
 They usually rely on empathy and sensitivity when considering what to do.
 Sensitive types tend to have more refined tastes and interests and are more likely to be sentimental.
 These individuals strive to be well-respected in the workplace.